roohidalal/roohidalal.github.io/_pages/science_policy.md

 ## Dark and Quiet Skies Protection and Satellite Light Pollution Mitigation

-I am a member of the American Astronomical Society's Committee for the Protection of Astronomy and the Space Environment and the Policy Hub of the International Astronomical Union's Centre for the Protection of the Dark and Quiet Sky from Satellite Constellation Interferece.
+I am a Vice Chair of the American Astronomical Society's Committee for the Protection of Astronomy and the Space Environment and a member of the Policy Hub of the International Astronomical Union's Centre for the Protection of the Dark and Quiet Sky from Satellite Constellation Interferece.
 In these roles, I am studying national and international legal and policy pathways for protecting the night sky from light pollution caused by the growing number of satellites in orbit, and contributing to a report that will be used by these groups to inform future advocacy efforts.
-I am also interested facilitating communication between different stakeholders on this issue, including astronomers, the satellite industry and those concerned with national security interests, and am organizing a session at ASCEND 2023 to kick-off these discussions.
+I am also interested facilitating communication between different stakeholders on this issue, including astronomers, the satellite industry and those concerned with national security interests, and organized a session at ASCEND 2023 to kick-off these discussions.